smheidrich/comparison-of-generalized-diff-libraries-for-python/README.md

 It is often said there are more generalized diff libraries for Python than stars in the Milky Way.
 Here I compare them all.

-*Did I miss one or do you have suggestions for criteria?
+*Did I miss one or do you have suggestions for other criteria?
 Feel free to [open an issue](https://github.com/smheidrich/comparison-of-pytest-data-file-access-libraries/issues/new)!*

 ## What do I mean by "generalized diff"?